xpack/web-jekyll/pages/install.md

 ## npm clean-ups

-To remove all global packages installed by npm, there are only two folders:
+To remove all global packages installed by **npm**, there are only two folders:

 - `%APPDATA%\Roaming\npm`
 - `%APPDATA%\Local\npm-cache`

-They can be removed at any time, and npm will recreate them on new installs.
+They can be removed at any time, and **npm** will recreate them on new installs.

 {{ xpm_install_windows }}